 Finally, the presence of iPSCs is confirmed by their morphological and physicochemical characteristics.
 After this, they are grown in sufficient quantities (expanded).

-Factors involved in production of iPSCs
+VIDEO Factors involved in production of iPSCs

 Generating iPSCs involves introducing reprogramming factors into isolated somatic cells.
 This introduction can be done by one of two approached, which either use integrating viral vector systems or non-integrating systems.
 The term integrating viral vector systems implies the use of viruses and their integration into the somatic cell genome.
 Lentivirus and retrovirus have generally been used for this purpose.
 Although high efficiencies have been obtained using this method, there is also an associated risk of cancer.
 For this reason, other approaches are also being investigated.